SchweizerischeBundesbahnen/scion-microfrontend-platform/docs/site/installation.md

       }
       ```

-      The method for starting the platform host returns a Promise that resolves when the platform started successfully.
+      The method for starting the platform host returns a Promise that resolves when the platform started successfully and activators, if any, signaled ready.
 You should wait for the Promise to resolve before interacting with the platform.
    </details>

    <details>